-The much-loved motoring show returned to our screens with Chris and former Friends actor Matt LeBlanc at the helm.
+The much-loved motoring show returned to our screens tonight with Evans and former Friends actor Matt LeBlanc at the helm.

-Previous frontman Jeremy was sacked for an "unprovoked physical and verbal attack" on a producer, apparently over catering, and Chris could not resist bringing it up during his opening segment.
+Previous frontman Clarkson was sacked for an "unprovoked physical and verbal attack" on a producer, apparently over catering, and Evans could not resist bringing it up during his opening segment.

 He introduced a group of people from an Indian restaurant and asked the audience what they thought they were doing there.

-During the first episode, Chris, 50, visited a US Naval Base - better known as the home of Top Gun - where he raced a Dodge Viper ACR against a Corvette Z06.
+During the first episode, Evans, 50, visited a US Naval Base - better known as the home of Top Gun - where he raced a Dodge Viper ACR against a Corvette Z06.